IntersectMBO/plutus/doc/read-the-docs-site/tutorials/english-auction-example.rst

 Plutus is built with Haskell, which can have a tough learning curve for those coming from an imperative programming background.

-Plutus is brand new and this means that there are not necessarily as many help resources available as we would prefer.
+Plutus is new and this means that there are not necessarily as many help resources available as we would prefer.
 However, some of the most helpful resources to know about are:

 * [A few links to helpful info/resources]
 * StackOverflow posts?